Skip to main content

 • The username and password from Step 1: VPN in the IP Plan.

 To protect your environment, MacStadium deploys your Orka cluster with a dedicated Cisco Adaptive Security Virtual Appliance (ASAv) firewall.
 Cisco ASAv runs the same software as physical Cisco ASAs and delivers full ASA firewall and VPN capabilities to the cloud.
-Your Orka cluster sits behind its dedicated Cisco ASAv firewall.
-You need to be connected to the cluster via VPN to do any of the following tasks:
+MacStadium has pre-configured the firewall and has enabled VPN access.
+All you need to do is run a VPN client and provide the server address and credentials for the connection.

 Why OpenConnect?